GrammaTech/ddisasm/doc/AuxData.md

 ```
 The original code calls to the PLT thunk, which then resolves
 the reference dynamically and jumps to the corresponding function.
-The symbol forwarding table wil have an entry of the form `FUN_590` -> `Foo`
+The symbol forwarding table will have an entry of the form `FUN_590` -> `Foo`
 and the generated assembly will be:
 ```
     call Foo@PLT
 ```

- 3. **COPY relocations**: In the case of copy relocations, the original code
+### COPY relocations

- looks as follows:
+In the case of copy relocations, the original code looks as follows:
  ```
     mov RAX,QWORD PTR [RIP+stdout]
     ...